Covid Secure Training

 Track & Trace

-If you believe that you may have contracted Covid within a period of 14 days from the course conclusion (i.e. the last day of face to face training) then you must inform us of this straight away.
+If you believe that you may have contracted Covid within a period of 14 days from the course conclusion (i.e. the last day of face to face training), you must inform us of this straight away, whether or not you have used the NHS Test & Trace app.
+This is so that we can share the information with the other candidates.

 If you have any questions about any of the points above, or you want to discuss something else about the way your course will be run, please contact us to discuss it.